kojoidrissa/random_xDays_code/projects.md

 ##Where's That Been in Django
 -  I keep hearing how great Django is for GeoSpatial stuff

+##TX/RX projects
+-  Tracking volunteer hours
+-  Automatic tracking of Tables, their owners and when people cancel their Table Hacker memberships
+-  Mission Monitor Board for Open House tour duty

 ##Contributing to a project
 -  OpenPyXL
 -  [Python Mentors - Python Core Mentorship](http://pythonmentors.com/)